Tinamous/HumidityMonitor/Readme.md

 Alternativly power connection may be done from the side of the lid by running the power cable out of either top or bottom gel case holes, this would allow the boxes to be stacked, although it makes it less obvious theirs a cable connected so care needs to be taken.

 #2 Laser Cut Acrylic Gel Case
 -----------------------------
-5mm clear acrylic cut as detailed:
+5mm clear acrylic cut as detailed in Hardware\Case\LaserCut

 (You can use another colour obviously but the clear is cheaper and allows the self indicating gel to be seen).

+The case contains a 40mm fan.
+A standard 3 pin PC fan should be used with a filter to prevent silica gel getting in to it.

 #3 Humidity Monitor.